-ASSESSMENT INFORMATION FOR SCHOOL-BASED SUPERVISOR
+ASSESSMENT INFORMATION FOR SUPERVISORS

 Thank you for supporting our Curtin pre-service teachers during their Professional Experience placement.
 We appreciate your time, effort and expertise.
-Another assessor apart from the Mentor Teacher provides an additional viewpoint on the pre-service teacher's progress.
-Rather than working closely with the pre-service teacher over time, as the Mentor Teacher does, the Supervisor takes more of a "snapshot" of progress by observing one or two learning experiences.
+Another assessor apart from the Mentor Educator provides an additional viewpoint on the pre-service teacher's progress.
+Rather than working closely with the pre-service teacher over time, as the Mentor Educator does, the Supervisor takes more of a "snapshot" of progress by observing one or two learning experiences.

-Please visit during the second week of the placement.
+Please meet with the pre-service teacher during the second week of the 3 week block placement.
 The pre-service teacher will contact you to establish a mutually acceptable time for this visit.
-This visit gives the pre-service teacher time to work with the class but also time should you feel the need to undertake a second visit if there were serious concerns about the pre-service teacher.
+This meeting gives the pre-service teacher time to work with the children but also time should you feel the need to undertake a second formal meeting/observation if there were serious concerns about the pre-service teacher.

 You should watch the pre-service teacher take one or two learning experiences and view their Teaching File and Resources.
-Please make detailed notes during your visit and then summarise these into the following assessment form.
+Please make detailed notes and then summarise these into the following assessment form.